Online Training Classes

 Anyone with an access.Caltech (formerly IMSS) account can download EndNote for free from the IMSS software page.
 It's available for Windows and Macintosh.

-There is also an Endnote client for iPad.
+There is also an Endnote client for iPad (which is not included in our site license).

 Tutorials created at other institutions.
 Please ask if you have questions about how to adapt them to Caltech.